AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 letter after each underscore should be upper-case, and all the other letters should be lower-case

+You have to use the ``param_name=value`` formatting to pass arguments through the ``+R`` options.
+Example: ``+RIdentifier_Casing:Type=mixed,Others=lower``.

 If a defining identifier is from a declaration for which a specific casing scheme can be set, but the corresponding parameter is not specified for the rule, then the casing scheme defined by ``Others`` parameter is used to check this identifier.
 If ``Others`` parameter also is not set, the identifier is not checked.

-*dictionary_file* is the name of the text file that contains casing exceptions.
-The way how this rule is using the casing exception dictionary file is consistent with using the casing exception dictionary in the GNAT pretty-printer *gnatpp*, see
-GNAT User's Guide.
+*Exclude* is the name of the text file that contains casing exceptions.
+The way how this rule is using the casing exception dictionary file is consistent with using the casing exception dictionary in the GNAT pretty-printer *gnatpp*, see GNAT User's Guide.

 There are two kinds of exceptions:

 *identifier*
   If a dictionary file contains an identifier, then each occurrence of that (defining) identifier in the checked source should use the casing specified included in *dictionary_file*

 *wildcard*
   A wildcard has the following syntax

 ::